Carthage Film Festival: Program and awards

 The Producers Network hosts Arab and African producers present at the Carthage Film Festival and allows international film professionals to benefit from a series of meetings and specific events designed to encourage international co-production and optimize networking.

-With a 48-hour program, the Producers Network offers real opportunities to meet with potential partners with financing, co-production, distribution needs...
+With a 48-hour program, the Producers Network offers real opportunities to meet with potential partners with financing, co-production, and distribution needs.